matsen/pplacer/docs/guppy.rst

 The general way to invoke |guppy| is ``guppy COMMAND [options] placefile[s]`` where COMMAND is one of the |guppy| commands.
 For example::

-  guppy heat --gray-black coastal.place DCM.place
+  guppy heat --gray-black coastal.json DCM.json

 These programs are listed with more detail below, and can always be found using ``guppy --cmds`` .